 This pillow is fabricated from firm, moulded foam and is ideal for back sleepers to help recondition the natural curve of your neck.
 It will not lose its form or pliability overtime.

-Some users felt that this pillow didn’t offer enough of a curve for proper neck positioning while others (mostly-side sleepers) simply found it uncomfortable.
+Some users felt that this pillow didn’t offer enough of a curve for proper head and neck positioning while others (mostly-side sleepers) simply found it uncomfortable.

 Nonetheless, if you have a child whose sleep is being affected by neck pain this is a great pillow to suit their needs.

 Also, if you suffer from allergies or have sensitive skin this non-toxic and non-allergenic solution might be just what you need.